juliendoutre/beagle/doc/report.md

 ['the', 'of', 'and', 'to', 'stanford', 'in', 'a', 'for', 'on', 'is', '&', 'university', 'by', 'at', 'this', '1', 'with', 'research', 'from', 'are', 'home', 'all', 'center', 'or', 'us', 'page', 'you', 'contact', 'be', 'about', 'that', 'search', 'as', '2', 'news', 'students', 'school', 'program', 'edu', 'your', 'information', 'resources', 'not', 'an', 'new', 'faculty', '3', 'events', 'will', 'can', 'it', 'slac', 'use', '2012', 'education', 'i', 'site', '650', 'department', '2011', 'more', 'have', 'we', 'if', 'programs', 'library', 'may', 'posting', 'student', '4', 'other', 'medicine', 'science', 'e', 'data', 'has', 'one', 'alumni', 'our', 'which', 'people', 'email', 'next', 'staff', 'law', 'overview', 'engineering', 'how', 'terms', 'international', '5', 'forum', 'publications', 'copyright', 's', 'number', 'thread', 'no', 'only', '10', 'find', 'services', 'health', '94305', 'content', 'help', 'community', 'links', 'studies', 'policy', 'graduate', 'text', '12', 'public', 'was', '2010', 'up', 'web', 'login', 'office', 'ca', 'energy', 'author', 'time', 'list', 'project', 'current', 'also', 'development', '11', 'work', 'he', 'their', 'support', 'history', '723', 'pdf', 'get', 'group', 'what', '2009', 'postings', '6', 'see', 'its', 'message', 'depth', 'map', 'pm', 'they', 'institute', 'sciences', '30', '0', 'd', 'view', 'related', 'system', 'medical', 'calendar', 'click', 'service', 'add', 'directions', '8', 'california', 'first', 'display', 'do', 'professor', 'navigation', 'courses', 't', 'please', 'skip', 'lab', '00', 'http', '7', 'campus', 'main', 'systems', 'there', 'technology', 'x', 'projects', 'any', 'class', 'social', 'title', 'request', '2008', 'forums', 'previous', 'rights', 'here', 'who', 'last', 'course', 'these']
 ```

-There are indeed words without meaning interest such as `the`, `of`, `to`, etc. But we also do have a lot of words that are interesting and that we want to keep in the documents such as `engineering`, `california`, etc. Their presence in such a big frequency is due to the nature of the collections: it is a university dataset that contains a lot of scientific articles.
+There are indeed words that does not bear any meaning such as `the`, `of`, `to`, etc. But we also do have a lot of words that are interesting and that we want to keep in the documents such as `engineering`, `california`, etc. Their presence in such a big frequency is due to the nature of the collections: it is a university dataset that contains a lot of scientific articles.
 We can see also that file extensions (`pdf`) and protocols nams (`http`) are present.
 This dataset comes from web pages, so the presence of hyperlinks can explain this result.

 This is not a satisfying stop words list since it will remove meaningful information from documents.
 Instead, we chose to remove english null words following a stop words list established by https://gist.github.com/sebleier/554280.
 It removes a great deal of words that does not bring context (including their derivated forms).
 It is only 200 words long.